Articles & Guides

 Caregiving for a family member with Alzheimer’s or dementia is a full-time commitment.
 Even if you’re not living with your loved one full time, you may worry constantly and be on edge every time the phone rings.
 You might feel guilty about time spent away or taking care of yourself, and you may feel alienated from friends and relatives who don’t understand the burden you’re under.
 If you are a full-time caregiver, the responsibility alone can be overwhelming — especially if the person you’re caring for is no longer able to express their appreciation for your help.

-According to the most recent report for the National Alliance for Caregiving in partnership with the Alzheimer’s Association, conducted in 2017, more than half of dementia caregivers work full-time.
+According to a recent report for the National Alliance for Caregiving in partnership with the Alzheimer’s Association, more than half of dementia caregivers work full-time.
 The report also found that dementia caregivers provide care for an average of 28 hours a week.
 That can be like running a marathon while carrying a heavy load on your back.

 Because of this, caregiver burnout is a major concern, and a reason that it is as important to care for yourself as it is to care for your relative with dementia, says Amy Goyer, the family and caregiving expert for the AARP and author of “Juggling Life, Work and Caregiving.”
 “I had a revelation one day while filling up my car at the gas station, that just as my car runs better on a full tank of gas, I run better when my tank is full,” she explains.
 “Taking care of yourself isn’t selfish, it’s practical.”